 In \textbf{state-space models (SSMs)}, the state process also operates in discrete time, but the state space is assumed to be continuous, hence allowing for more gradual changes.
 Such a continuous-valued state process $S_t \in \mathbb{R}$, $t = 1, \ldots, T$, is often modelled using an autoregressive (AR) process of order 1, where

 with persistence parameter $-1 < \phi < 1$, long-term mean $\mu \in \mathbb{R}$, and standard deviation $\sigma > 0$ of the error process.
 The emission distribution of observation $x_t$ can be either discrete or continuous and is again fully determined by the underlying state $s_t$.
 For comprehensive references on SSMs with a view on applications, we refer to \citet{durbin2012} and \citet{zeng2013} for the field of economics and finance, or \citet{newman2014modelling} and \citet{auger2021} for ecology.

-Analogous to HMMs, the underlying state process of \textbf{continuous-time hidden Markov models (ctHMMs)} involves $N$ discrete-valued states.
+Analogously to HMMs, the underlying state process of \textbf{continuous-time hidden Markov models (ctHMMs)} involves $N$ discrete-valued states.
 However, the state process is modelled as evolving in continuous time, which allows the accommodation of (possibly) irregularly sampled data at times $t = t_1, \ldots, t_T$.
 In these models, the state process is governed by a continuous-time Markov chain with a transition intensity matrix (also called infinitesimal generator matrix)

 where the off-diagonal elements $q_{ij} \geq 0$ are defined as

 and thus can be interpreted as the rates at which transitions from state $i$ to state $j$ occur.
 The diagonal elements are $q_{ii} = -\sum_{j \neq i} q_{ij}$, such that the rows sum to $0$.
 Based on the intensity matrix $\mathbf{Q}$, we can derive the t.p.m.\ $\boldsymbol{\Gamma}(\Delta_\tau)$ for a given time interval $\Delta_\tau = t_\tau - t_{\tau-1}, \tau = 2, \ldots, T,$ as the matrix exponential